ashkonf/aig/README.md

     gai commit
     ```
 3. The tool will suggest a commit message.
 Review it and type 'y' to accept and commit.

+The first time gai commit is run, it will install pre-commit hooks if they have not been installed already.

 ### `gai log`